domogonotoso/mnist-classifier/README.md

 # MNIST Classifier

-Implementing a CNN to classifier 28x28 handwritten digits.
+Implementing a CNN to classify 28x28 handwritten digits.

 ## Why?

 I've studied AI before, but I need more practice using git and organizing a repository.
-And MNIST classifier is a simple ML model that is perfect for practicing this.
+And MNIST classifier is a simple ML model, making it perfect for practice.

 ## Setup